 The Middle-Income Trap

-Why Malaysia’s 12-Year Sprint is a Warning Signal for Developing Asia
+Why Malaysia's Compressed Ageing is a Warning Signal for Developing Asia

 Across Southeast Asia, the demographic reality is not moving at a single speed.
 As we outline in our Regional Framework, the region is a complex, "Multi-Speed" landscape where Singapore acts as the laboratory, Thailand as the care hub, and Vietnam as the next wave.

-Malaysia is the first test case for the 'Middle-Income Longevity Trap,' but it won't be the last.
-For our neighbors in Indonesia, the Philippines, and Vietnam, what happens in Kuala Lumpur over the next decade is not just news, it is a preview of your own future.
+Malaysia is the first test case for the "Middle-Income Longevity Trap," but it won't be the last.
+For our neighbours in Indonesia, the Philippines, and Vietnam, what happens in Kuala Lumpur over the next decade is not just news; it is a preview of your own future.

 Malaysia does not have that buffer.
 We are racing toward "Aged Nation" status in a compressed sprint, becoming the world's first true test case for the "Middle-Income Longevity Trap."